lanl-ansi/Alpine.jl/README.md

 Developers: Any further development of POD can be conducted on a new branch or a forked repo.

-# Usage
+## Underlying solvers

-The design of the POD solver requires a variety of programming problems to be solved under the hood.
-For algorithmic performance, it is recommended that dedicated solvers be used.
-The design of POD takes advantage of MathProgBase to allow a majority of optimization softwares to be utilized easily with simple development.
-Currently, the following solvers with Julia Interface are supported by POD:
+Though the algorithm implemented in POD is quite involved, most of the hard work and computational bottle-neck would arise in the underlying solvers.
+Since every iteration of POD solves a subproblem to optimality, which is typically a convex MILP/MIQCQP and solves a nonconvex NLP/MINLP to local optimality, POD's run time heavily depends on the quality of these solvers.
+For best performance of POD, use commercial solvers such as CPLEX/Gurobi.
+However, due to the flexibility offered by JuMP/MathProgBase, the following solvers are supported in POD:

 | Solver                                                                         | Julia Package                                                |
 |--------------------------------------------------------------------------------|--------------------------------------------------------------|